 The Aid Association for Lutherans, Appleton, Wisconsin, has been giving the Seminary an annual scholarship grant.
-The Seminary faculty and board of control will award the present grant of \$3,360 during the second quarter in the form of twenty scholarships of \$150 each and two of \$180 each to enrolled students.
-The faculty and board reserve the right to make the selection of the recipients on their own initiative, while they welcome wellfounded recommendations and applications on the part of students.
+The Seminary faculty and board of control will award the present grant of \$5,000 during the second quarter in the form of thirty-two scholarships of \$150 each and one of \$200 to enrolled students.
+The faculty and board reserve the right to make the selection of the recipients on their own initiative, while they welcome well-founded recommendations and applications on the part of students.
 Need and academic achievement as well as other factors highly commendable in students training for the holy ministry are taken into consideration.

-Mr. David Martin, Business Manager policies
+Mr. David Martin, Business Manager